 Boards and Commissions Pertaining to Attorneys

 All of these boards and commissions are comprised of attorneys and lay persons who volunteer for service and are appointed by the Supreme Court.

 Board of Law Examiners: The Board of Law Examiners reviews the qualifications of law school graduates seeking admission to practice law in Iowa.
 The board administers the Iowa Bar Examination to assess the legal knowledge and skills of bar applicants.
 The board supervises the grading of the examination and recommends to the Supreme Court all applicants who pass the examination and who meet the character and fitness requirements.

 Attorney Disciplinary Board: The Attorney Disciplinary Board investigates complaints of alleged unethical conduct by Iowa attorneys and attorneys practicing in Iowa.
 The Board may dismiss, admonish, reprimand (with Court concurrence), or prosecute a complaint before the Grievance Commission.
+The Board meets four times per year.
 You can search for an attorney's disciplinary history by clicking here.

 Boards and Commissions Pertaining to Certified Shorthand Reporters and Court Interpreters

 The Office of Professional Regulation also has the responsibility to administer the functions of the various boards and commissions charged with oversight of certified shorthand reporters and court interpreters.
 Those boards and commissions include the following entities:

 The Board of Examiners of Shorthand Reporters: The Board of Examiners of Shorthand Reporters administers the examination and certification process for shorthand reporters in Iowa.
 The board also administers continuing education requirements and disciplinary actions with respect to shorthand reporters.
 The board advises the court on policies regarding shorthand reporting in Iowa.
 The Board meets twice per year.